Microsoft To Invest $3.2 Bn In AI In Sweden - UrduPoint

 The group will train 250,000 people by 2027 to boost AI knowledge and competence and also increase capacity at its three data centres in the country, it said.

-"Microsoft's largest investment in our history in Sweden" would enable the Scandinavian country "to build world-leading AI data centre infrastructure," the company's president and vice chair Brad Smith said at a press conference with Swedish Prime Minister Ulf Kristersson.
+"Microsoft's largest investment in our history in Sweden" would enable the Scandinivian country "to build world leading AI data centre infrastructure," the company's president and vice chair Brad Smith told reporters at a joint press conference with Swedish Prime Minister Ulf Kristersson.

-The US group has in recent months announced similar AI investments in other countries, including in France where it vowed to invest four billion Euros ($4.

-3 billion), Japan where it announced a $2.9 billion AI push, and in Indonesia and Malaysia.
+The US group has in recent months announced similar AI investments in other countries, including in France where it vowed to invest four billion Euros and Japan where it announced a $2.9 billion AI push.

 In Sweden, Microsoft will provide more than 20,000 graphic processing units (GPUs), needed for training AI models, and will boost capacity at its data centres in Sandviken, Gavle and Staffanstorp.